mazira/digitize.js/README.md

 ### #fetch(sessionId, callback)

 - sessionId - The sessionId used to identify the request (returned by the ocr method)
+- options
+  - format - Format of returned content (hocr or json).
+By Default, the OCRed text is returned
 - callback(err, status, content) - returns the OCRed text. `status` indicates the status of the OCR processing (_In Progress_, _Success_, or _Failed_). `content` contains the OCRed text if the `status` is _Success_ (it is otherwise undefined).

 Uses a sessionId to query the service for the status of a request, and returns the OCRed text when the processing is complete.